 How to Get There:

 From the Weiwuying MRT station, you can take the 70A bus straight to the main entrance.
+You can book tickets to travel to Kaohsiung via inter-city bus on Klook here.

 100 NT per person, 50 NT for students, 60/100 NT for cars (there is a discount for cars on weekdays), and 30 NT for scooters.
 If your ARC or National ID has a Kaohsiung address, you can enter the park for free!